-Projects include tourism development in the north of Scotland, including the North Highland Way, a walking route across the top of Scotland, which we hope that one day will be a cycling and horse riding track as well, akin to the South West path.
+Projects include tourism development in the north of Scotland, including the North Highland Way, a multi use route across the top of Scotland, which we hope that one day will be a cycling and horse riding track as well, akin to the South West path.

 The raising of the profile of Dunnet Head, the most northerly point of the UK mainland.